A world-class faculty

 Leann overton, director, vocal coach

 Performer and pedagogue LeAnn Overton currently serves on the faculties of the Manhattan School of Music and the John J. Cali School of Music at Montclair State University.
 Ms. Overton has also taught on the faculties of Long Island University Post Campus, Carnegie Mellon University in Pittsburgh, the New York Actor’s Studio and the Mannes School of Music.
-As music director/coach Ms. Overton has worked for several summer programs and opera companies including Lingua e Canto, Oberlin in Italy, Songe D’été en Musique outside of Quebeque, Vocal Arts Symposium of Colorado Springs, Music Festival of Lucca, Italy, Cincinnati Opera and Tulsa Opera.
+As music director/coach Ms. Overton has worked for several summer programs and opera companies including Vocal Arts Festival, Colorado Springs, Lingua e Canto, Songe D’été en Musique outside of Quebeque, Oberlin in Italy, Music Festival of Lucca, Italy, Cincinnati Opera and Tulsa Opera.
 Ms. Overton has been the stage director for several opera workshops.
-At Montclair State University she has designed a semester course for the voice and music education major which introduces the basic skill set needed for today’s singing actor.
+At Montclair State University she designed a semester course for the voice and music education major which introduced the basic skill set needed for today’s singing actor.
 In her capacity as “Artistic Director” of Oberlin in Italy’s Concert Group, Ms. Overton coached and staged many recital programs exclusively featuring the bel canto repertoire.

 Ms. Overton was opera workshop co-director alongside Professor Ruth Golden during her tenure at LIU Post Campus.
 In addition to performing opera, Ms. Overton has enjoyed listening to the world’s best singers via her position as title caller at the Metropolitan Opera, New York City.
 Ms. Overton earned her Masters of Music degree in “Vocal Coaching/Accompanying” at the University of Illinois under the tutelage of world renowned accompanist John Wustman.